 One particular architect, Sansovino, used Roman symbols and iconography on a scale that helped to conflate Venice’s own image with that of the ancient empire.
 Few of the other architects ever saw the original monuments first-hand or understood the complex proportions underlying classical facades.
 As a former resident of Rome, Sansovino had a rare knowledge of the emulated architecture.
 Consequently, he designed many structures in Venice that adhered more closely to Vitruvian principles and successfully conjured its new Roman identity.

 It is true that the ancient Celtic peoples who lived along the northeast coast of Italy and called themselves Veneti had been Roman citizens since 49 BC until the Western Roman Empire fell in the fifth century.
 Unlike most other Italian cities of the Renaissance, Venice, however, had no Roman ruins to draw inspiration from.
 Despite attempts by Venetian architects to incorporate into their work classical elements, the results were rarely satisfactory.
 It took an outsider of Sansovino’s stature to inject classicism into the unique Veneto-Byzantine tradition.

-Sansovino, according to Giorgio Vasari, is deserving of, “the highest praise, seeing that…he has been the reason that the gentlemen of Venice have introduced modern architecture into their city”.
-As often with Vasari, this is an exaggerated claim but it illustrates the degree to which Sansovino transformed the face of the city and its maritime empire.
+Sansovino, according to Giorgio Vasari, “has been the reason that the gentlemen of Venice have introduced modern architecture into their city”.
+As often with Vasari, this is an exaggeration but it illustrates how Sansovino transformed the face of the city and its maritime empire.
 Sansovino may not have been the first to advance the myth of Venice as a New Rome but he was the most successful.
 Take it from Andrea Palladio who, in the Preface to his Quattro Libri, wrote that Biblioteca Marciana was the best building erected since classical antiquity.